When to Switch to NetSuite: Signs Your Startup Outgrew QuickBooks or Xero

 If your finance team is spending more time fixing the system than using it, it is time to upgrade.

-Many VC-backed startups begin planning for NetSuite when:
+Many VC-backed startups begin planning for an ERP transition when:

 accounting complexity increases